liammclennan/MBA/Business-Analytics/index.md

 A prescriptive decision model helps decision makers to identify the best solution to a decision problem.

-The **objective function** optimizes a variable of interest from a set of decision variables.
-I.e. Finds the maximum profit (**optimal solution**) value from the inputs price and quality.

-**Search algorithm** Algorithm that finds an approximate solution (model function) without guarantees of finding the best one.

-**Deterministic model** model in which all inputs are known.

-**Stochastic model** model in which some inputs are uncertain (expressed as a frequency distribution).
-Weather models are stochastic.

-**Operations Research** the analysis and solution of complex decision problems.
-Comes from military optimization efforts in WWII.
-E.g. where should be put the armour on the planes?

 <!---
   <question>What is an objective function?</question>
   <answer>The function (of data and decision variables) that it is desired to maximize or minimize.
 E.g. $$profit = quantity * 14.55$$</answer>